Things to do in Izamal in the Yucatan Peninsula

 If you enjoy visiting Mayan ruins you should consider visiting the Palenque Ruins in Chiapas State – equally impressive and another one of our favourite sites.

-Before you travel to this part of Mexico some historical information on the Aztec and Mayan people might assist.
-We found our research assisted us in understanding this area of Mexico, its people and its sites.
+Before you travel to this part of Mexico, some historical information on the Aztec and Mayan people might be helpful.
+Our research assisted us in understanding this area of Mexico, its people and its sites.

 This post may contain affiliate links.
 Please see our disclosure for more information.
 As an Amazon Associate, we earn from qualifying purchases (if applicable).

-Now that we had the answer to our first question, our next was “why Izamal was so important for religious pilgrimages”?
+Now that we had the answer to our first question, our next was, “Why was Izamal so important for religious pilgrimages”?

 There are two theories.
-During AD300-600 Izamal was an important pilgrimage site in the Northern Yucatec Plains as well as being the biggest city in the area.
+During AD300-600 Izamal was an important pilgrimage site in the Northern Yucatec Plains and the biggest city in the area.
 The Mayans built temples for their Gods – Itzamna and Kinich Ahau.
-As it was the biggest city around Mayans flocked to worship their Gods during their festivities and annual rituals.
+As it was the biggest city around, Mayans flocked to worship their Gods during their festivities and annual rituals.

 The Izamal Convent was constructed over one of the Mayan pyramids by the Spaniards in 1553.
 It took over 8 years to complete the building.

-On the altar of the Izamal Convent is ‘Our Lady of Izamal’ image which was brought over from Guatemala on the order of the controversial Bishop of Yucatan Fray Diego de Landa.
-Legend states that as soon as the image was installed on the altar miracles began to occur.
+On the altar of the Izamal Convent is the ‘Our Lady of Izamal’ image, brought over from Guatemala on the order of the controversial Bishop of Yucatan Fray Diego de Landa.
+Legend states that as soon as the image was installed on the altar, miracles began to occur.

-Some say that the miracles are due to the Mayan Deity Itzam Na – God of Healing whose shrine was constructed on the same site.
+Some say the miracles are due to the Mayan Deity Itzam Na – God of Healing, whose shrine was constructed on the same site.
 Could it be a combination of both?
 We will never know the answer to that.

 Things to do in Izamal Yucatan Peninsula